 The dojo can be a hub for social activity.
 Usually twice a year we have an informal party, one in the summer and one in the winter.
 Many students become friends outside of the dojo and these friendships have lasted for many years.
 Many friends still keep in contact even though some have moved to different parts of the world.

 Is there anyone I could car pool with?

 Most of our students are from the South Cowichan area, but we have students coming up from Victoria and down from Nanaimo.
 There are car pools that take place and we would be happy to introduce you to the students that offer this.
 This helps to reduce your travel costs in attending the dojo.

-Not at all.
 There are no religious practices that take place at the studio.
-There is a bowing in sequence that takes place at the beginning and end of each class but this has no religious overtones and is mainly to teach individuals to be humble and is a sign of respect to the instructor.
-In fact, during this bow the instructor also bows back to the students to demonstrate equal respect.
+There is a bowing in sequence that takes place at the beginning and end of each class, but this has no religious overtones.
+Bowing is a sign of respect to the instructor.
+In fact, during this bow, the instructor also bows back to the students to demonstrate equal respect.
 On some occasions we may practice meditation.
 When we meditate, it is a physical and mental practice with physical and mental benefits.

 Doesn't training in martial arts breed violence?

 Unfortunately, Hollywood has cultivated the image of Ninjutsu being a dark art that might be perceived as evil.
 This bad public perception of Ninjutsu and/or the martial arts in general is a misconception.
 The actual fact is that a true martial artist is not easily drawn into a combat situation.
-In fact, one of our black belts came from a dark troubled past that was often violent.
-Today he is a very calm peaceful productive member of society and gives 100% credit to the martial arts for helping him change.
-Moreover, it is a policy of Deveau Martial Arts that if a student is using their skills to harm others or simply to fight without provocation, that person will no longer train with Deveau Martial Arts.
+In fact, it is a policy of Deveau Martial Arts that if a student is using their skills to harm others, or simply to fight without provocation, that person will no longer train with Deveau Martial Arts.